GeNeHetX/PACPaint_Neo/README.md

 git clone https://github.com/GeNeHetX/PACPaint_Neo.git
 ```

 Then, you need to install the required packages.
+First, having OpenSlide is mandatory.
+Considerer visiting [their website](https://openslide.org/download/).
+In short for Linux users, choose the command corresponding to your distro.
+For windows users, download the Windows 64-bit Binaries and follow [these insctructions](https://openslide.org/api/python/).
+You will have to change the value of `OPENSLIDE_PATH` in python files.
+I suggest using Linux or WSL.
-To install the required packages, you can use the following command:
+Then to install the required packages, you can use the following command:

 ```bash
 pip install -r requirements.txt